Rainfall Warnings Continue

 Rain, heavy at times continues.
 The frozen ground has a reduced ability to absorb this rainfall.

-Rain will continue today and tonight before coming to an end near midday Tuesday.

 Total rainfall amounts of 20 to 40 mm are possible by Tuesday morning with the highest amounts expected over the Wawa area.
-Even higher rainfall amounts are forecast farther south towards Agawa.
+Higher rainfall amounts are forecast farther south towards Agawa.

 For information concerning flooding, please consult your local Conservation Authority or Ontario Ministry of Natural Resources and Forestry District office.